Update from VNET Group Inc. (VNET): A steady trajectory - The Dwinnex

-The closing price of VNET Group Inc. (NASDAQ: VNET) was $6.49 for the day, up 4.34% from the previous closing price of $6.22.
-In other words, the price has increased by $+0.27 from its previous closing price.
-On the day, 2836803 shares were traded.
-VNET stock price reached its highest trading level at $6.55 during the session, while it also had its lowest trading level at $6.16.
+VNET Group Inc. (NASDAQ: VNET) closed the day trading at $6.37 up 1.43% from the previous closing price of $6.28.
+In other words, the price has increased by $+0.09 from its previous closing price.
+On the day, 927874 shares were traded.
+VNET stock price reached its highest trading level at $6.42 during the session, while it also had its lowest trading level at $6.22.

 Top 5 Undervalued Stocks To Own In 2023